Pickra/copy-code-block/README.md

 Enter `copy-code-block`, a solution to display code in the browser and copy it to the clipboard.

 BUT `copy-code-block` isn't just for storybook, it'll work anywhere javascript is used.

-AND it ~~HAS THE POWER OF GREYSKULL~~ can syntax highlighting any language.
+AND it ~~HAS THE POWER OF GREYSKULL~~ can syntax highlight any language.

 ## Credit
 Couldn't have done this without [kgroat](https://github.com/kgroat).